kgagno01/MICB475_Team8/Meetings/March_18.md

 | **G4: Cortico vs Mesalamine** | Lachnospiraceae (f), UCG-002 | Geofilum, Lachnospiraceae (f) |
 | **G5: Mesalamine vs No** | Segatella, Porphyromonadaceae (f) | Sutterella, Geofilum, Lachnospiraceae (f) |

+### Aim 5 Results: Functional Taxonomy and Biological Significance

+* **Sutterella (Proteobacteria)**: Consistently depleted in G1, G2, G4, and G5.
+Known for mucosal adhesion and often elevated in IBD; its reduction suggests a decrease in pro-inflammatory Proteobacteria signatures.
+* **Geofilum (Bacillota)**: Frequent depletion across multiple medication groups.
+While less characterized, its strong association with the untreated "No Medication" group marks it as a reliable indicator of active dysbiosis.
+* **Paralactobacillus**: High-confidence enrichment specific to G3 (Triple Therapy).
+These Lactic Acid Bacteria (LAB) produce lactate and antimicrobial peptides, potentially lowering colonic pH to inhibit opportunistic pathogens.
+* **Oscillospiraceae & Lachnospiraceae**: Enriched in G1 (Corticosteroids) and G4.
+These are obligate anaerobes and primary butyrate producers; butyrate is the essential energy source for colonocytes and induces anti-inflammatory T-regulatory cells.
+* **Segatella (Prevotellaceae)**: Enriched in G2 and G5 (Mesalamine groups).
+These bacteria specialize in degrading complex plant-derived glycans, indicating a shift toward a more stable, fiber-fermenting microbial community.
+* **Coprobacter**: Primary depletion in G2.
+Known as a propionate producer; its depletion despite combination therapy suggests a specific metabolic gap that Mesalamine + Corticosteroids may not address.
+* **Phocea & Incertae_Sedis**: Primary depletion in G3.
+These taxa are frequently associated with "leaky gut" and dysbiotic profiles; their removal highlights the efficacy of the Triple Therapy (Anti-TNF) regimen.

+#### Biological Implications
+* **Microbiome Remodeling**: Significant transition from pro-inflammatory Proteobacteria (Sutterella) toward beneficial Firmicutes/Bacillota (butyrate producers).
+* **Treatment-Specific Signatures**: Triple therapy (G3) uniquely fosters protective LAB (Paralactobacillus), whereas mono-therapies focus more on restoring general SCFA-producing families.
+* **Mucosal Healing**: The enrichment of butyrate-producing Oscillospiraceae suggests that medications are creating an environment conducive to intestinal barrier repair.
+* **Methodological Integrity**: By focusing on 109 inflamed samples, the analysis captured high-resolution taxonomic shifts that would have been diluted in the non-inflamed cohort.

 ### Visualizations

 ### Figure 1: G1: Corticosteroids vs No medication in Inflamed tissues